 This program, created in 1986, was limited to two entities; Cottonwood Valley Ventures and Cimarron Business Capital Company.

-Based on available records, 2006 thru 2008, Cottonwood Valley Ventures received investments slightly over, $1 billion, all coming from CVV Partnership.
-Both, BOK subsidiaries.
-All tax credits going to BOK and subsidiaries.
+Based on available records, 2006 thru 2008, Cottonwood Valley Ventures (CVV) received investments slightly over $1 billion, all coming from CVV Partnership (CVPP).
+Both CVV and CVPP are BOK subsidiaries.
+All tax credits went to BOK and subsidiaries.

-Why the claimed investments do not appear to qualify for tax credits.
-Rather the list of investments looks like the average commercial loan portfolio of any bank.
-Examples, venture capital investments were claimed for non profits, University of Tulsa, YMCA: as well as several from other specifically excluded industries, like real estate, other investment funds, etc.
+Why the claimed investments do not appear to qualify for tax credits, rather the list of investments looks like the average commercial loan portfolio of any bank.
+For example, venture capital investments were claimed for non profits, University of Tulsa, YMCA: as well as several from other specifically excluded industries, like real estate, other investment funds, etc.

-This has all the earmarks of an exclusive scheme for one bank to pick up a state subsidized 20% bonus for issuing the same commercial loans issued by any other Oklahoma bank.
+This has all the earmarks of an exclusive scheme for one bank to pick up a state-ubsidized 20% bonus for issuing the same commercial loans issued by any other Oklahoma bank.